+As of June 30, 2020, we had cash and marketable securities held in the Trust Account of \$414,025,917.
+We may withdraw interest to pay our income taxes, if any.
 We intend to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account, excluding deferred underwriting commissions, to complete our Business Combination.
 We may withdraw interest from the Trust Account to pay taxes, if any.
 To the extent that our share capital or debt is used, in whole or in part, as consideration to complete a Business Combination, the remaining proceeds held in the Trust Account will be used as working capital to finance the operations of the target business or businesses, make other acquisitions and pursue our growth strategies.

+As of June 30, 2020, we had cash of \$987,699 held outside the Trust Account.
 We intend to use the funds held outside the Trust Account primarily to identify and evaluate target businesses, perform business due diligence on prospective target businesses, travel to and from the offices, plants or similar locations of prospective target businesses or their representatives or owners, review corporate documents and material agreements of prospective target businesses, structure, negotiate and complete a Business Combination.